-SPED 580 (3-3-0) Advanced Management of Learning Environments

-Emphasis on effective behavior analysis techniques for intervening in the environments of exceptional children to increase learning.
+SPED 580 (3-3-0) Advanced Management of Learning Environments: Emphasis on effective behavior analysis techniques for intervening in the environments of exceptional children to increase learning.
 Includes examination and application of various models, approaches and techniques to provide positive behavioral supports for students and prevent discipline problems, where possible.
 Emphasis will also be placed on self-management and development of appropriate social-emotional skills.

-SPED 600 (6-0-6) Practicum in Special Education

-A ten-week supervised field experience in teaching exceptional children in an educational setting.
+SPED 600 (6-0-6) Practicum in Special Education: A ten-week supervised field experience in teaching exceptional children in an educational setting.

-SPED 610 (3-3-0) Curriculum Development for the Gifted

-A comprehensive view of the gifted learner and the implications of advanced learning ability for curriculum development, teaching/ learning models, and current educational environments.
+SPED 610 (3-3-0) Curriculum Development for the Gifted: A comprehensive view of the gifted learner and the implications of advanced learning ability for curriculum development, teaching/ learning models, and current educational environments.

-SPED 615 (3-3-0) Issues and Trends in Special Education

-This course is designed to provide a forum to discuss current issues related to the field of Special Education.
+SPED 615 (3-3-0) Issues and Trends in Special Education: This course is designed to provide a forum to discuss current issues related to the field of Special Education.
 Participants will explore effective approaches and strategies for managing issues in the creation of responsive learning environments.

-SPED 620 (3-3-0) Teaching the Gifted Child

-An overview of the features and procedures essential to designing, implementing, and facilitating an instructional program for gifted learners, with attention to strategies for counseling the gifted, issues-related topics in gifted education, and techniques for working effectively with parents, the community, and other advocates as resources for the gifted program.
+SPED 620 (3-3-0) Teaching the Gifted Child: An overview of the features and procedures essential to designing, implementing, and facilitating an instructional program for gifted learners, with attention to strategies for counseling the gifted, issues-related topics in gifted education, and techniques for working effectively with parents, the community, and other advocates as resources for the gifted program.

-SPED 630 (3-0-3) Consultative Internship in Special Education

-A supervised experience in planning, implementing, and evaluating consultation projects involving exceptional and potentially exceptional students, educators of regular students, administrators, and parents.
+SPED 630 (3-0-3) Consultative Internship in Special Education: A supervised experience in planning, implementing, and evaluating consultation projects involving exceptional and potentially exceptional students, educators of regular students, administrators, and parents.
 Corequisite or prerequisite: SPED 649.

-SPED 631 (3-3-0) Teaching the Handicapped Child (Academic Methods)
+SPED 631 (3-3-0) Teaching Students with Mild to Moderate Disabilities: Academic Methods

-A study of classroom educational procedures, including methods, curriculum and materials, for teaching students with developmental or academic/ learning handicaps, with emphasis on problems related to learning disabilities, mental retardation, and emotional disturbances.
+A study of classroom educational procedures, including methods, curriculum and materials, for teaching students with academic disabilities, with emphasis on problems related to mild to moderate disabilities.

-SPED 632 (3-3-0) Teaching the Handicapped Child (Developmental Level)

-A study of classroom educational procedures including methods, curricula, and materials for teaching birth-toschool-age students handicapped by developmental problems and for teaching older students with a mental age in the preschool range.
+SPED 632 (3-3-0) Teaching the Handicapped Child (Developmental Level): A study of classroom educational procedures including methods, curricula, and materials for teaching birth-to-school-age students handicapped by developmental problems and for teaching older students with a mental age in the preschool range.

-SPED 633 (3-3-0) Teaching the Handicapped Adolescent

-A study of classroom educational procedures, including curricula, methods, and materials for teaching adolescent (junior high through young adult) handicapped students.
+SPED 633 (3-3-0) Teaching Adolescents with Disabilities: A study of classroom educational procedures, including curricula, methods, and materials for teaching adolescent students (middle school/junior high through young adult) with disabilities.

-SPED 634 (3-3-0) Curriculum and Effective Practices for Teaching Students with Mental Disabilities

-This course is designed to provide an overview of the historical background, current developments and future directions for teaching children who are mildly and moderately mentally disabled.
-Emphasis will be placed on classroom procedures including methods, curriculum and materials for teaching the mentally challenged from K-12.
+SPED 634 (3-3-0) Curriculum and Effective Practices for Teaching Students with Mental Disabilities procedures including methods, curriculum and materials for teaching the mentally challenged from K-12.
 Strategies and methods for use in the classroom to facilitate learning will be emphasized to include the use of technology for teachers as well as students.